 They’re the basic devices that VPNs are often compatible with.
 It’s a shame not to see an expanded offering, across platforms like routers, smart TVs, and similar – but again, it’s a free service, so we’re not going to get too upset about it.

 Touch VPN Cons

 Servers and Locations: 7 servers, and only across NA and Europe

-Touch VPN only provides seven servers in total from North America and Europe.
-Eesh.
+Touch VPN only provides 7 servers in total from North America and Europe (7 countries in total) Eesh.
 A little limited, don’t you think?